AlexiusTatius/WeatherForecast/README.md

 ## Features

-- Feature 1
+- Feature 1 - Weather forecast of any location in the world.
-- Feature 2
+- Feature 2 - Weather forecast for the next 24 hours.
-- Feature 3
+- Feature 3 - Additional information such as humidity, wind speed, mentioned in the project.
+- Feature 4 - Graphic UI for the weather forecast.

 ## Screenshots